denisecase/44-517-bigdata-syllabus/.github/SECURITY.md

 ## Security is Critical

 This project is a program.
 It reads data from source files to create custom versions.
-All programs should be considered potential security issues.
+All programs may introduce potential security issues.
 When working on custom versions, follow secure coding practices.
-Carefully review all propsed modifications before merging..
+Carefully review all propsed modifications before merging.

 ## Dependencies

 This project uses code from reputable external sources.
 The project uses automated tools to scan for third-party issues and help mitigate potential vulnerabilites.

 ## Reporting a Vulnerability